vostrikovva/React-technical-task/README.md

 Guide for resolving the problem (for development purpose only): https://alfilatov.com/posts/run-chrome-without-cors/

 2. The application was created with the CRA typescript template, but the customer changed the requirements during the test (TS -> JS).

-The task was done on October 2, 2023